officiallysingh/spring-boot-spark-kubernetes/README.md

 - **Demo Jobs**: A [Spark Batch Job](spark-batch-daily-sales-report-job) and another [Spark Streaming Job](spark-stream-logs-analysis-job), to start with

 ### Components
 The framework consists of following components.
-Refer to respective project's READMEs for details.
+Refer to respective project's README for details.
 - [**spark-job-service**](spark-job-service/README.md): A Spring Boot application to launch Spark jobs and monitor their status.
 - [**spring-boot-starter-spark**](https://github.com/officiallysingh/spring-boot-starter-spark): Spring boot starter for Spark for Csutomizable `SparkSession` auto-configurations.
 - [**spark-job-commons**](spark-job-commons/README.md): A library to provide common Job components and utilities for Spark jobs.